Vancouver Style Guide: Generative AI

 Introduction to Citing Generative AI

-This citation and referencing advice for Generative AI should be used only when your module coordinator or School allows the use of AI tools in the creation of academic assignments.
-If you have used an AI tool in the creation of an assignment, you must acknowledge this use and cite and reference the tool appropriately to ensure you are adhering to UCD's Academic Integrity policy.
+This citation and referencing advice should be used only when your module coordinator or School allows the use of AI tools in the creation of academic assignments.
+If you have used an AI tool in the creation of an assignment, you must acknowledge this use and cite and reference the tool appropriately to ensure you are adhering to UCD's Academic Integrity Policy (see the Student Conduct website for this policy).

-This advice was created for text-based generative AI systems and does not include other AI-generated content.
-Advice about citing and referencing AI tools is constantly evolving, and this guide updated on 24 January 2025, will continue to be updated as soon as further information becomes available.
+Advice about citing and referencing AI tools is constantly evolving, and this guide updated on 24 March 2025, will continue to be updated as further information becomes available.

 Generative AI often provides citations and sources that do not exist, or are inaccurate.
+Citations may also be inaccurate or missing appropriate notation within the text.
 All such references must be checked by the user to ensure the legitimacy of the references/citations provided by AI tools.

 References: